THE CHASE TRIFECTA: HOW TO MAXIMIZE EARNING CHASE POINTS

 • No foreign transaction fees

-Chase Freedom Flex℠ You will earn $200 Bonus Cash Back after you spend $500 on purchases in your first 3 months from account opening.
+Chase Freedom Flex® - $200 Bonus Cash Back (or 20k points) after you spend $500 on purchases in your first 3 months from account opening.
 If you hold the Chase Sapphire card, that $200 cash back is equal to 20,000 Ultimate Rewards points.
 No annual fee.
-(This is my most used card and in my opinion should be one of the first cards that you get)
+Before I qualified for a business card, this is my most used card and, in my opinion, should be one of the first cards that you get.

 Earn 5x points on rotating categories with the Chase Freedom Flex